myfreecomm/nexaas-async-collector/README.md

 ```

 ## Usage
-1) Create the file `config/initializers/nexaas-async-collector.rb` with the following content:
+1) Create the file `config/initializers/nexaas-async-collector.rb` with the following content (edit as you need):

 ```ruby
   Nexaas::Async::Collector.configure do |config|